Countdown (game show): Evolution

-The set design has changed over the years, but the centrepiece has always been the Countdown clock.
-The original set was used from its launch in 1982 until Series 17 in early 1989.
-A new brown set was introduced in Series 18 in July 1989 but remained in use for less than two years.
-Series 22 from July 1991 saw the introduction of the familiar and long-lived "Wings" set, which was used in its original form until 1995.
-Series 31 in January 1996 saw its colour scheme change to purple and changed again to tangerine at the end of 1999 alongside updated score displays.
+The original set, known as the Pastel set, was used from its launch in 1982 until Series 17 in early 1989.
+A new brown wooden set was introduced in Series 18 in July 1989 but remained in use for less than two years.
+Series 22 from July 1991 saw the introduction of the familiar and long-lived "Wings" set which was used in its original form, a red colour scheme, until 1995.
+Series 31 in January 1996 saw its colour scheme change to purple and changed again to tangerine at the end of 1999 alongside updated displays for the scores and CECIL.
 January 2003 saw the set updated to a new pink and purple striped theme with the letters and numbers boards now on separate islands rather than being integrated into the set.
 Six years later, in January 2009, the set received another redesign with a numerical blue theme and the letters and numbers boards mounted on opposite sides of a single display stand.
-New modern displays for the scores and the numbers round came in January 2013 while the set received a slight redesign in July 2017 while retaining the blue background which has been used to up to the most recent season.
+New modern displays for the scores and the numbers round came in January 2013 while the set received a slight redesign in July 2017 while retaining the blue background which has been used to up to the most recent series.
+The original clock featured until September 2013, when it was replaced.

 Until the end of Series 21, if the two contestants had equal scores after the first conundrum, the match was declared a draw and they both returned for the next show.
 A significant change in the format occurred in September 2001, when the show was expanded from nine rounds and 30 minutes to the current fifteen rounds and 45 minutes.
 The older format was split into two halves, each with three letters and one numbers game, plus the conundrum at the end of the second half.
 When the format was expanded to fifteen rounds, Richard Whiteley continued to refer jokingly to the three segments of the show as "halves".
 Under the old format, Grand Finals were specially extended shows of fourteen rounds, but now all shows use a fifteen-round format.